Professor Ingrid De Smet

-Ingrid De Smet is a Reader in the Department of French Studies.
+Ingrid De Smet is Professor of French and Neo-Latin Studies.

 Click on the links below to find out more about Ingrid's

-Ingrid De Smet is on Leverhulme-funded research leave in 2011-14.
-She normally teaches students throughout the course of the undergraduate degree programmes offered in the Department of French Studies.
+Ingrid De Smet teaches students throughout the course of the undergraduate degree programmes offered in the School of Modern Languages/Department of French Studies.

-At graduate level, Ingrid De Smet taught on the core module of the Department’s taught MAs (MA in Research in French and Francophone Studies; MA in French Culture and Thought and the interdepartmental MA in Translation, Writing and Cultural Difference), as well as on that of the MA in the Culture of the European Renaissance run by the Centre for the Study of the Renaissance.
-She offers an MA module entitled Books, Subversion and the Republic of Letters and participates in the skills training of doctoral students in the Warwick-Warburg Programme.
+At graduate level, Ingrid De Smet often teaches on the core module of the School of Modern Languages and Cultures’s taught MAs (the MA for Research in French and Francophone Studies and the interdepartmental MA in Translation, Writing and Cultural Difference), as well as on that of the MA in the Culture of the European Renaissance run by the Centre for the Study of the Renaissance.
+She offers an MA module entitled Books, Subversion and the Republic of Letters, Advanced Study Options, and participates in the skills training of doctoral students in the Warwick-Warburg Programme.

 Ingrid De Smet’s research mainly covers the period from ca. 1575 to about 1650; she takes a comparative and interdisciplinary approach, and is especially interested in the Latin writings of that time, as they often had a pan-European appeal.
 Her publications cover subjects of satire, the Classical tradition and humanism, and writers of the Reformation and Counter-Reformation.
 For example, she has co-edited, with Philip Ford of Cambridge University, Eros et Priapus: érotisme et obscénité dans la littérature néo-latine (Geneva, 1997), whilst her book Menippean Satire in the Republic of Letters, 1581-1655 (Geneva, 1996) is considered seminal reading on the subject.
 Dr De Smet has also authored a monograph on the life and work of Jacques-Auguste de Thou (1553-1617), a French intellectual, magistrate and politician, who is especially known as the author of a bulky, Latin History of His Own Time, but who also left a large number of poems (many still in manuscript) on topics ranging from the erotic to the religious, over falconry and political lampoons.
 Other publications relating to this project also include «Montaigne et de Thou: une ancienne amitié mise au jour» and «Thuanus ille Philiater, ou Médecins, robins, et poètes aux temps des Guerres de Religion (le cas de Jacques-Auguste de Thou)».
 In March 2006 she was guest organiser of an international journée d'études on de Thou at the Centre V.-L. Saulnier, which led to the themed issue of the Cahiers Saulnier (vol. 24 ), entitled Jacques-Auguste de Thou (1553-1617).
 Ecriture et condition robine.